Xpykerz/CrackZip/README.md

 # CrackZip

  CrackZip is a tools helps to crack the password of a Zip file via bruteforce .CrackZip is Developed by @Xpykerz for Pentesters.
-The scritp is writen is python.
-This tool will works on both Linux and Windows by using python.
+The scriPT is writen is python.
+This tool will works on both Linux,Windows and Android by using python.

 ## Installation

 Instaling CrackZip

+In Linux

 ```
 apt-get update && apt-get upgrade